-I went to Shelburne Farms.
 Shelburne Farms was the country estate of William Seward and Lila Vanderbilt Webb.
-Built in 1886, it included a Farm Barn, Breeding Barn, Coach Barn, and Shelburne House on 3,800 acres.
-Today it is known for its cheeses, so I took a tractor ride along with other visitors up to the cheese making factory for a quick view and tasting of cheese processing.
-After a short stop to see the barnyard animals, I took a hike up Lone Tree trail to the highest point on the property.
-I picked an apple off the apple tree and took in the panoramic view of Lake Champlain.
+Built in 1886, it includes a Farm Barn, Breeding Barn, Coach Barn, and Shelburne House on 3,800 acres.
+Today it is known for its cheeses, so I took a tractor ride along with other visitors up to the cheese making factory where we watched the cheese processing and enjoyed a tasting.

-After the hike, we passed through Vergennes, Vermont’s smallest chartered city to Button Bay State Park for our night’s stay.
-Here I met Kord.
-He, also an owner of a Eurovan, is from Georgia and has been traveling for 6 weeks.
-He is camping with his kids for his birthday weekend.
-He has a nice fire going, so I plan on going over there to watch the sunset.
-ETB
+After the hike, we continued along the Lake Champlain scenic drive through Vergennes, Vermont’s smallest chartered city, to Button Bay State Park.
+Upon pulling into my campsite, I met Kord, also a Eurovan owner.
+He is from Georgia, has been traveling for 6 weeks, and is camping with his kids for his birthday weekend.
+He had a nice fire going and invited me over to watch the sunset.
+Until tomorrow…ETB